EloiStree/2024_07_15_MonsXrDesign/ETHNote.md

+Full tips and rules: https://ethglobal.com/events/brussels/info/details
-Some Questions to Expect
+- Some Questions to Expect
-Explain the motivation behind your project
+- Explain the motivation behind your project
-What types of tools did you use, and why?
+- What types of tools did you use, and why?
-What was your inspiration?
+- What was your inspiration?
-Judging criteria
+- Judging criteria
-Each project will be ranked by our judges on the following 5 categories:
+- Each project will be ranked by our judges on the following 5 categories:

-Technicality - What is the complexity of problem being addressed, or their approach to solving it?
+  - Technicality - What is the complexity of problem being addressed, or their approach to solving it?

-Originality - Is the project tackling a new or unsolved problem, or creating unique/creative solution to an existing problem?
+  - Originality - Is the project tackling a new or unsolved problem, or creating unique/creative solution to an existing problem?

-Practicality - How complete/functional is the project?
+  - Practicality - How complete/functional is the project?
 Is it ready to be used by their intended audience?

-Usability (UI/UX/DX) - Is the project easy to use?
+  - Usability (UI/UX/DX) - Is the project easy to use?
 Has the team made good effort in removing friction for the user?

-WOW factor - Catch-all for other factors the previous categories may have missed
+  - WOW factor - Catch-all for other factors the previous categories may have missed
+- The minimum video length is 2 minutes
+- The maximum video length is 4 minutes